stone-payments/stoneco-guidelines/backend/python/README.md

 The first thing to take into account in Python in relation to functions is that they are just another type of object.
 Hence, it is possible to pass a function's object reference to another function in order to perform operations with it.

-The following code shows how to obtain a the hello function's object reference:
+The following code shows how to obtain the hello function's object reference:

 ```python
 >>> hello